lukieh2014/liverpool-museum-data-pipeline/README.md

 Next, change the variables inside '.env' as follows:

 --------------------------
-BOOTSTRAP_SERVERS
-SECURITY_PROTOCOL
+BOOTSTRAP_SERVERS\n
+SECURITY_PROTOCOL\n
-SASL_MECHANISM         These all relate to connecting to the Kafka data stream.
+SASL_MECHANISM         These all relate to connecting to the Kafka data stream.\n KUSERNAME\n
-KUSERNAME
-KPASSWORD
+KPASSWORD\n
 --------------------------
 --------------------------
 aws_access_key_id